Pi Nu Epsilon: History

-Pi Nu Epsilon was founded at Armour Institute of Technology in January 1927 for the purpose of "giving recognition to those men and women who had unselfishly devoted their time and energies to the furtherance of good music".
-Only the second non-engineering honor society at Armor Tech, Pi Nu Epsilon was founded by four members of the class of 1927, four members of the class of 1928, and Professor Emeritus Charles Wilbur Leigh.
-The undergraduate Founders were:

-From the beginning, the Society, with its focus on non-Music majors (even for a music-themed society) operated as a recognition society and service organization: it had a strong service component, "in the furtherance of good music" (History).

 Pi Nu Epsilon aided the musical organizations at the Alpha chapter by sponsoring and promoting the musical activities on campus.
-It thrived for many years under the guidance of Dr. O. Gordon Erickson, who served as Music Director at Armour Institute of Technology from 1932 until his death in August 1953.
+It thrived for many years under the guidance of Dr. O. Gordon Erickson, who served as music director at Armour Institute of Technology from 1932 until his death in August 1953.
 In 1940, Armour Institute of Technology and Lewis Institute merged to form the Illinois Institute of Technology.

-Pi Nu Epsilon was formally incorporated as a nonprofit organization in the state of Illinois on May 16, 1947, by DeWitt H. Pickens, John G. Seeger Jr., Hans H. Nord, and James W. Leichti.
+Pi Nu Epsilon was formally incorporated as a nonprofit organization in the state of Illinois on May 16, 1947.
 Later that month, on May 28, 1947, the Beta chapter was founded at Drexel Institute of Technology.
 Gamma chapter (later renamed Epsilon) was founded on April 30, 1955 at Ursinus College.
 Delta chapter was founded on May 12, 1956, at Shippensburg University.
-Finally, Zeta chapter was founded on April 15, 1989, at Millersville University in Millersville, PA.

-Slow expansion has continued, with the recent installation of Eta chapter at Thiel College.
+Finally, Zeta chapter was founded on April 15, 1989, at Millersville University in Millersville, Pennsylvania.
+Slow expansion has continued, with the installation of Eta chapter at Thiel College on December 11, 2011.

+Its national headquarters is in York, Pennsylvania.

+Symbols

+Pi Nu Epsilon's symbol is the pentagon, symbolizing the five music societies that had formed at the Armour Institute of Technology before the fraternity's was established.
+The name Pi Nu Epsilon was selected because the letters ΠΝΕ are the first three letters of the word "Pentagon” in Greek.
+The society's key is shaped like a pentagon.
+Its publication is Pi Nuz.

+Activities

-Pi Nu Epsilon today continues with efforts on its campuses to promote campus music organizations.
-It draws a majority of members from bands, choirs and ensembles.
-The society provide ushering at university performances, caroling at nursing homes, volunteer at local parades, fundraise for non-profit student radio stations and several chapters sponsor a "Battle of the Bands" competition.
+Pi Nu Epsilon offers social activities for its members and promotes campus music organizations.
+The society provides ushering at university performances, caroling at nursing homes, volunteer at local parades, fundraise for non-profit student radio stations and several chapters sponsor a "Battle of the Bands" competition.

+The society holds an national convention each year, when national officers are elected.
+It also presents musical and vocal music awards annually.
+In addition, the Beta chapter held an annual music competition for Philadelphia high school students.

+Membership

+Pi Nu Epsilon draws a majority of members from campus bands, choirs and ensembles.
+Potential members must be an undergraduate who have been a member in a musical or performing arts organization for at least one semester.
+Examples of eligible student organizations include A Cappella choirs, chamber choirs, concert bands, concert choirs, dance ensembles, jazz band, jazz choirs, marching bands, pep bands, string ensembles, and theater groups.
+The fraternity is gender inclusive.

+Governance

+Pi Nu Epsilon is governed by a national council consisting of a president, vice president of internal affairs, vice president of external affairs, treasurer, secretary, historian, and chapter representatives.

 Chapters

-According to the national website, these are the chapters of Pi Nu Epsilon.
-Chapters noted in bold are active, inactive chapters in italics:
+Following are the chapters of Pi Nu Epsilon, with active chapters indicated in bold and inactive chapters in italics.